open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 that removes a disease or otherwise ameliorates a disease’s effects apply to it.

-***Blinding Sickness.*** Pain grips the creature’s mind, and its eyes turn milky white.
+Blinding Sickness.
+Pain grips the creature’s mind, and its eyes turn milky white.
 The creature has disadvantage on Wisdom checks and Wisdom saving throws and is blinded.

-***Filth Fever.*** A raging fever sweeps through the creature’s body.
+Filth Fever.
+A raging fever sweeps through the creature’s body.
 The creature has disadvantage on Strength checks, Strength saving throws, and attack rolls that use Strength.

-> ***Flesh Rot.*** The creature’s flesh decays.
+Flesh Rot.
+The creature’s flesh decays.
 The

 creature has disadvantage on Charisma checks and vulnerability to all damage.

-***Mindfire.*** The creature’s mind becomes feverish.
+Mindfire.
+The creature’s mind becomes feverish.
 The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the

 creature behaves as if under the effects of the

-> *confusion* spell during combat.
+confusion spell during combat.

-***Seizure.*** The creature is overcome with shaking.
+Seizure.
+The creature is overcome with shaking.
 The creature has disadvantage on Dexterity checks, Dexterity saving throws, and attack rolls that use Dexterity.

-***Slimy Doom.*** The creature begins to bleed uncontrollably.
+Slimy Doom.
+The creature begins to bleed uncontrollably.
 The creature has disadvantage on Constitution checks and Constitution saving throws.
 In addition, whenever the creature takes damage, it is stunned until the end of its next turn.

 #### Contingency

-> *6th-­level evocation*
->
+##### 6th level evocation

-> **Casting Time:** 10 minutes
+**Casting Time:** 10 minutes

->
-> **Range:** Self
+**Range:** Self

->
-> **Components:** V, S, M (a statuette of yourself carved from ivory and
-> decorated with gems worth at least 1,500 gp)
+**Components:** V, S, M (a statuette of yourself carved from ivory and decorated with gems worth at least 1,500 gp)

->
-> **Duration:** 10 days
+**Duration:** 10 days

 Choose a spell of 5th level or lower that you can cast, that has a casting time of 1 action, and that can target you.
-You cast that spell—called the contingent spell—as part of casting *contingency*, expending spell slots for both, but the contingent spell doesn’t come into effect.
+You cast that spell—called the contingent spell—as part of casting contingency, expending spell slots for both, but the contingent spell doesn’t come into effect.
 Instead, it takes effect when a certain circumstance occurs.
 You describe that circumstance when you cast the two spells.
-For example, a *contingency* cast with *water breathing* might stipulate that *water breathing* comes into effect when you are engulfed in water or a similar liquid.
+For example, a contingency cast with water breathing might stipulate that water breathing comes into effect when you are engulfed in water or a similar liquid.

-The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to, and then *contingency* ends.
+The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to, and then contingency ends.

 The contingent spell takes effect only on you, even if it can normally target others.
-You can use only one *contingency* spell at a time.
-If you cast this spell again, the effect of another *contingency* spell on you ends.
-Also, *contingency* ends on you if its material component is ever not on your person.
+You can use only one contingency spell at a time.
+If you cast this spell again, the effect of another contingency spell on you ends.
+Also, contingency ends on you if its material component is ever not on your person.

 #### Continual Flame

-> *2nd-­level evocation*
->
+##### 2nd level evocation

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** Touch
+**Range:** Touch

->
-> **Components:** V, S, M (ruby dust worth 50 gp, which the spell
+**Components:** V, S, M (ruby dust worth 50 gp, which the spell consumes)

-> consumes)
->
-> **Duration:** Until dispelled
+**Duration:** Until dispelled

 A flame, equivalent in brightness to a torch, springs forth from an object that you touch.
 The effect looks

 like a regular flame, but it creates no heat and doesn’t use oxygen.
-A *continual flame* can be covered or hidden but not smothered or quenched.
+A continual flame can be covered or hidden but not smothered or quenched.

 #### Control Water

-> *4th-­level transmutation*
->
+##### 4th level transmutation

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 300 feet
+**Range:** 300 feet

->
-> **Components:** V, S, M (a drop of water and a pinch of dust)
+**Components:** V, S, M (a drop of water and a pinch of dust)

->
-> **Duration:** Concentration, up to 10 minutes
+**Duration:** Concentration, up to 10 minutes

 Until the spell ends, you control any freestanding water inside an area you choose that is a cube up to 100 feet on a side.
 You can choose from any of the following effects when you cast this spell.
 As an action on your turn, you can repeat the same effect or choose a different one.

-***Flood.*** You cause the water level of all standing water in the area to rise by as much as 20 feet.
+Flood.
+You cause the water level of all standing water in the area to rise by as much as 20 feet.
 If the area includes a shore, the flooding water spills over onto dry land.

-If you choose an area in a large body of water, you instead create a 20-­foot tall wave that travels from one side of the area to the other and then crashes down.
+If you choose an area in a large body of water, you instead create a 20 foot tall wave that travels from one side of the area to the other and then crashes down.
 Any Huge or smaller vehicles in the wave’s path are carried with it to the other side.
 Any Huge or smaller vehicles struck by the wave have a 25 percent chance of capsizing.